YaoyaoBae/Feon/README.md

 ## Feon
-Feon is a python-based finite element analysis framework for education and research purpose at the sponsor of Hubei Univeristy of Technology!
+Feon is a python-based finite element analysis framework for education and research purpose by Dr. Pei Yaoyao at the sponsor of Hubei Univeristy of Technology!
 ## Version
 Current:1.0.0
 ## Requirements